-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/Practitioner services, including doctor's office visits: Specialist immunizations There is no 50% coinsurance No prior authorization required.
-Covered Medicare Part B services include: coinsurance or copay for the pneumonia, influenza, and Pneumonia vaccine Hepatitis B vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in providers' office may require a cost-share.
-Inpatient hospital care Days 1-7: 50% coinsurance When in-network: prior authorization may be required depending on the \$285 copay per day procedure, except in urgent or emergent situations.
-Notification from your provider is required upon admission.
-Days 8+: \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hospice care (continued) See Physician/Pra ctitioner services, Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. including doctor's office visits: Specialist immunizations There is no 50% coinsurance No prior authorization required.
+Covered Medicare Part B services include: coinsurance or copay for the pneumonia, influenza, Hepatitis Pneumonia vaccine B, and COVID-19 Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary vaccines.
+Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules Administration fee in provider's office may require a cost-share.
+Inpatient hospital care Days 1-7: 40% coinsurance When in-network: prior authorization may be required depending on the \$285 copay per day procedure, except in urgent or emergent situations.
+Notification from your Days 8+: provider is required upon admission. \$0 copay per day Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 Cost sharing is charged for each inpatient stay.

 Servi ces that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network

-ient hospital care (continued) If you get authorized out of Notwork
+ient hospital care (continued) If you get authorized

-You a medic are ac type t re covered for an unlimited number of cally necessary days.
-Each time you dmitted or transferred to a new facility his is considered day one of your ent stay and the daily copay begins inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an
+medic are ac type t inpati again inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an in-network hospital.

-Cove red services include but are not limited in-network hospital.
+to: red services include but are not limited in-network nospital.

-to: Semi-private room (or a private room if medically necessary)
+• Semi-private room (or a private room if medically necessary)

-• Meals including special diets
+Meals including special diets

 Regular nursing services

 • Costs of special care units (such as intensive care or coronary care units)

 • Drugs and medications

 • Lab tests

-X-rays and other radiology services
+• X-rays and other radiology services

 • Necessary surgical and medical supplies

 • Use of appliances, such as wheelchairs

 • Operating and recovery room costs

 • Physical, occupational, and speech language therapy

 • Inpatient substance abuse services

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient hospital care (continued) Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/ lung, bone marrow, stem cell, and intestinal/multivisceral.
+What you must pay when you get these services What you must pay when you get these services - In-Network Out-of-Network Inpatient hospital care (continued) • Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and , , transportation costs for you and a companion.
 Coverage of lodging and transportation costs is a limited benefit.
 Call our Customer Service department for benefit rules and limitations.